... "where comes knowledge and from whom and can we trust it?"

-146. “Trust it according to what?”
-To the senses of course, and man’s reasonable, rational facilities whose arousal caused the rift from the Source of authority from the start.
+146. “Trust it according to what?” — To the senses, of course, and then to man’s reasonable, rational facilities whose arousal caused the rift from the Source of authority from the start.

-148. All of this is the basis of Gnosticism – which is so very alive and at work in the world today: the idea that, though knowledge was given to all, only the truest and most teleologically practical knowledge was given to a cloistered elite, of which “any man” might be capable of apprehending if only he gains the necessary access thereto which always entails he attain a higher state of humanity than mere flesh and blood.
-Upon such a belief is each one of our political systems presently based and perpetuated as well.
+148. All of this “hiddenness” is the basis of Gnosticism – which is so very alive and at work in the world today: the idea that, though knowledge was given to all, only the truest and most teleologically practical knowledge was given to a cloistered elite, of which “any man” might be capable of apprehending if only he gains the necessary access thereto; that education which always entails he attain a higher state of humanity than mere flesh and blood.
+Upon such a belief is each one of our political systems presently based and perpetuated

 149. “Strange Bedfellows”

 Whitecaps by a southeast wind on a blue lagoon.

 If I wanted, I could walk to the other side and not be in over my head.

 Such is the nature of a lagoon, they say.